lee-lott-actions/IssueOps/docs/unarchive-repo.md

 8. Once the Issue has been validated and is ready to be submitted for review, enter a new comment in the Issue with the message `.submit`.
 Then, click the `Comment` button.
     ![image](https://github.com/user-attachments/assets/6b8b2a93-d70a-464d-adf6-68c0fd981136)
 9. A new comment will be added notifiing the [IssueOps Approvers Team](https://github.com/orgs/lee-lott-actions/teams/issue-ops-approvers) that the Issue is pending review.
 Also, the Issue will be assigned a `submitted` label.

     ![image](https://github.com/user-attachments/assets/3d240bb3-a2dc-44aa-b8d5-f63963b27a28)
-10. Once submitted for review, the [IssueOps Approvers Team](https://github.com/orgs/lee-lott-actions/teams/issue-ops-approvers) will `approve` or `deny` the request.
+11. Once submitted for review, the [IssueOps Approvers Team](https://github.com/orgs/lee-lott-actions/teams/issue-ops-approvers) will `approve` or `deny` the request.
     - If approved, a GitHub Action will process the request.
 Afterwards, a comment will be added to the Issue notifiying the process completed successfully.
 The Issue will be closed and an `approved` label will be added to the Issue.
-Time to go enjoy the new repository.

     ![image](https://github.com/user-attachments/assets/39dc83ce-e9d8-4cc8-b7f3-b65e6e54e33d)
     - If denied,  a comment will be added to the Issue noting the request was denied.
 The Issue will be closed and a `denied` label will be added to the Issue.
 The [IssueOps Approvers Team](https://github.com/orgs/lee-lott-actions/teams/issue-ops-approvers) may provide reasons for the denial.
 Be sure to look for comments that may have been provided.

     ![image](https://github.com/user-attachments/assets/57c66365-49fe-4e90-95f4-2d489a42e70b)
-11. Regardless of the result, the `Unarchive A Repository` request is now complete.
+12. Regardless of the result, the `Unarchive A Repository` request is now complete.